-CMS does not argue that Petitioner did not have a policy but, argues that Petitioner's policy pertains only to the investigation and reporting of incidents of neglect and does not specifically prohibit neglect.
-CMS Br. at 7.
-This argument is belied by the policy document itself.
-The first sentence of the policy states that Heyde Health System, Petitioner's management company, will not tolerate misconduct by employees or contractors.
+contractors.
 Misconduct is defined in the title of the policy as including abuse, neglect, or misappropriation of client property.
 P. Ex.
 9, at 1.
-Although it might have been stated more clearly, the plain meaning of the language of the policy is that Petitioner will not tolerate and thus prohibits neglect of it residents.
+Although it might have been stated more clearly, the plain meaning of the language of the policy is that Petitioner will not tolerate and thus prohibits neglect of its residents.
 CMS further argues that the definition of neglect set forth in Petitioner's policy is inconsistent with the regulatory definition.
 CMS Br. at 7.
 "Neglect" is defined by the regulations as "failure to provide goods and services necessary to avoid physical harm, mental anguish, or mental illness."
 42 C.F.R. § 488.301.
-Petitioner's policy includes the definition from the regulation but expands upon that definition.
+Petitioner's policy includes the definition from the regulations but expands upon that definition.
 CMS complains that the policy excludes from the definition of neglect "mere inefficiency, unsatisfactory conduct or failure in good performance as the result of inability, incapacity, inadvertency or ordinary negligence in isolated instances, or good faith errors in judgment or discretion."
 P. Ex.
 9, at 5; CMS Br. at 7-8.
-CMS does not explain to me how this argument is pertinent to the case before me.
-Petitioner clearly has a policy that prohibits neglect and includes the regulatory definition of neglect.
-The fact that Petitioner elaborated upon the definition of neglect in its policy is not alleged to have caused a failure to deliver services to any resident or posed the potential for more than minimal harm.
+CMS did not explain to me how this argument was pertinent to the case before me.
+Petitioner clearly had a policy that prohibited neglect and included the regulatory definition of neglect.
+The fact that Petitioner elaborated upon the definition of neglect in its policy is not alleged to have caused a failure to deliver services to any resident or posed the potential for more than minimal harm, i.e., no noncompliance is cited on such grounds.
 Therefore, there is no issue before me related to the sufficiency of Petitioner's definition of neglect.
-I note however, that the regulatory definition of neglect is limited and neglect exists under the regulatory definition only if a failure to deliver goods and services could result in physical harm, mental anguish, or mental illness, a failure that would not result in such harm, would not be neglect under the regulation.
-The regulatory definition turns upon the impact of the failing while Petitioner's expanded definition turns upon the cause of the failing.
+I note however, that the regulatory definition of neglect is limited and neglect exists under the regulatory definition only if a failure to deliver goods and services could result in physical harm, mental anguish, or mental illness.
+A failure that would not potentially result in such harm would not be neglect under the regulation.
+The regulatory definition turns upon the impact of the failing, error, or omission, while Petitioner's expanded definition turns upon the cause.
 Therefore, depending upon the facts of any given case, Petitioner's policy may be inconsistent with the regulation.
 However, that issue is not raised by the facts before me and it is not for me to give an advisory opinion.